pvondrlik/DecisionTree/README.md

 You can test the implementation by just using the command `python main.py` and see how it works by default.
 By default the implementation calculates the mean and standart deviation for the number of correctly labeld data various trials.
-A trial includes preparing the data, training a tree and counting the ammount of correct predictions.
-This is done for different sets of training and test data and presented in a diagram.

 #### Plot the number of correct prediction